"The real star of the show turned out to be the Royal Liverpool Philharmonic Choir"

 Founded in 1840, the Royal Liverpool Philharmonic Choir has always been central to the life of Liverpool Philharmonic.

-In recent years, the Choir has performed Bach's St Matthew Passion, Orff’s Carmina Burana, Elgar's Dream of Gerontius, Mahler's Symphony No.2, Rachmaninov's Vespers, Verdi’s Requiem, Karl Jenkins’ Stabat Mater, James MacMillan’s St John Passion and of course our annual series of Carol Concerts, The Spirit of Christmas, and Messiah.
+In recent years, the Choir has performed Bach St Matthew Passion and Mass in B minor, Orff Carmina Burana, Elgar The Dream of Gerontius, Mahler Symphony No.2, Rachmaninov Vespers, Verdi Requiem, Karl Jenkins Stabat Mater, James MacMillan St John Passion, Durufle Requiem, Britten War Requiem and of course the annual Spirit of Christmas concerts, and Handel Messiah.
 The Choir has appeared in many of the UK’s major concert venues, including the Royal Albert Hall, and has sung on a number of foreign tours.
-The Choir have often been recorded, most recently as part of Shostakovich’s complete symphonic cycle, released in 2015.
+The Choir have often been recorded, most recently as part of Vaughan Williams complete symphonic cycle, released in 2019.

-Members of the Royal Liverpool Philharmonic Choir are required to be members of Liverpool Philharmonic at an annual fee of £100 for Silver Membership or £32.50 for Bronze Membership and for full time students and claimants in receipt of job seekers allowance.
+Members of the Royal Liverpool Philharmonic Choir are required to be members of Liverpool Philharmonic at an annual fee of £100 for Silver Membership (£32.50 Bronze Membership for full time students and claimants in receipt of job seekers allowance).